Ilfracombe Women’s Fight Club

 He fishes strange things from a skip.

-Then keeps them ten years for good measure,
+He keeps them ten years for good measure,

-And takes them off down to the tip.
+Then takes them off down to the tip.

-He’s unbeaten in oddness by far.
+Unbeaten in oddness by far.

 And he’ll offer you a lift, when it’s raining,